HarshitaPandey08/DataAnalysisChallengeApril/README.md

 </p>

-The most popular product category on Olist is bed bath table with total number of orders of 9.4K apporximately with health beauty as the second most poular product category.
+The most popular product category on Olist is bed bath table with total number of orders of 9.4K apporximately with health beauty as the second most poular product category.But higher number of orders does not really imply that these product category have higher sales.

 <p align="center">
 <img src="https://github.com/HarshitaPandey08/DataAnalysisChallengeApril/assets/53274845/fc533e07-491f-4f48-a677-eb17c19c04b5" height="500" width="500" >